 Found on the upper of Engineering 7 (E7), the undergradaute garages gives students plenty of space to work collaboratively or alone on their projects.
 There are 13 student garages in total for electrical and computer engineering students to plan, create, and test spanning the fourth and fifth floors of E7 each 130. sq. ft.

 On the sixth floor of E7 are the touch down spaces and student garages.
 The Baylis garage is a 1,100 sq. ft. space that will see a mix of undergraduate and graduate students ideate, create, and test projects and allow for collaboration on a larger scale.

 The WEEF lab is a state-of-the-art facility that provides both a sophisticated teaching environment and an electronics measurements laboratory.
 The room seats 140 students, each with their own Waterloo Nexus computer workstation.
 The room also contains 70 electronics lab work benches, each situated between two computer workstations and shared by two students.
 Two smaller rooms at the back of the lab are used for student instruction and projects.
 Please check with a Student Services Advisor in E2 1772 to sign out keys for these rooms.
 All rooms are equipped with advanced multimedia equipment.
 Instructions and contacts for booking.

 If you would like to book one of the labs for the teaching of a particular class, please refer to the Lab bookings page.

 If you have any further questions about booking one of the labs, please contact:

-If you have any questions about the lab in general, please come visit us in the Engineering Undergraduate Office (CPH 1320) on the main floor of the Carl A. Pollock Hall.
+If you have any questions about the lab in general, please come visit us in the Engineering Undergraduate Office (E2 1772) on the first floor of the E2.